plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Clarysabel Tovar**: Clarysabel has made significant contributions to the BMS project.
 + **Grzegorz Uszynski**: Grzegorz wrote the section on the DArT Sample Submission project, and has made significant contributions to the BrAPI compatibility of the DArT Sample Submission project.
 + **Vivian Bass Vega**: Vivian has made significant contributions to the Zendro project.
-+ **Stephan Weise**: Stephan has made significant contributions to the AGENT Portal project.
++ **Stephan Weise**: Stephan has made significant contributions to the AGENT project.
-+ **Shawn C. Yarnes**: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project. "
++ **Shawn C. Yarnes**: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project.

 ## References {.page_break_before}